 Avoid car modifications: Refrain from adding unnecessary modifications to your vehicle, such as alloy wheels or spoilers, as they can increase insurance costs.
-Some insurers may even refuse to provide coverage if extensive modifications are made.
+Some insurers may even refuse to provide cover if extensive modifications are made.

 Enhance security features: Installing additional security measures, such as an immobiliser or alarm, can lower the risk of theft and potentially result in reduced insurance premiums.
-Consult with your insurer to determine how security enhancements can impact your coverage.
+Consult with your insurer to determine how security enhancements can impact your cover.